the-nick-of-time/units/docs/base_units.rst

 All units have exactly the same interface so the copies are omitted for brevity.

 .. _unit-example:
-.. autoclass:: units.length.meters
+.. autoclass:: pyunitx.length.meters
 	:members:
 	:special-members: __new__, __add__, __sub__, __eq__, __mul__, __truediv__, __getattr__, __pow__

-.. automodule:: units.length
+.. automodule:: pyunitx.length
 	:members:
 	:exclude-members: sig_figs, is_dimension, equivalent_to, meters

 Time
 ----

-.. automodule:: units.time
+.. automodule:: pyunitx.time
 	:members:
 	:exclude-members: sig_figs, is_dimension, equivalent_to

 Mass
 ----

-.. automodule:: units.mass
+.. automodule:: pyunitx.mass
 	:members:
 	:exclude-members: sig_figs, is_dimension, equivalent_to

 Temperature
 -----------

-.. automodule:: units.temperature
+.. automodule:: pyunitx.temperature
 	:members:
 	:exclude-members: sig_figs, is_dimension, equivalent_to